 Lyrically, Layers is the sound of Marshall evincing everything from toxic relationships past to present insecurities.
 “A lot of that weight was an escape for me to get those feelings out.
 There’s even the question of, ‘Is my talent good enough?
 Do people actually like this?’”
 Much of that self-doubt was born of leaving his comfort zone.

 “I’m a lyrics-last kind of guy,” he says.
 “I map out the melody, and I’ll find some words or a feel for what that chorus may be.”
 The resulting lyrics on Layers are a lot about pain and overcoming that hurt.
 They are, he says, “just stuck in my head.
 I don’t have the type of personality that opens up.
 I release my pain through songs, my lyrics.”
 Thinking beyond pop helped.
 “All of these songs are pieces of me.
 They’re a part of my life that was hard to get out, hard to talk about, hard to relive.”

-Although Marshall has no plans to leave Walk off the Earth, he intends to continue indulging his creative itches—abiding by just one rule.
-“I don’t think I’ll write another album like this,” he says.
+“I don’t think I’ll write another album like this,” Marshall says.
 “I have this idea that the next Marshall album might be acoustic or harder or softer.
 Completely different.
 The next album needs to be another layer of me.”